-Anytime you see this symbol in manuals, instructions, and on the unit, be aware of the potential for personal injury.
-There are three levels of precaution:
+Any time you see this symbol in in manuals, instructions and on the unit, be aware of the potential for personal injury.
+There are 3 levels of precaution:

-- DANGER identifies the most serious hazards which will result in severe personal injury or death. - WARNING signifies hazards which could result in personal injury or death. - 3.
-CAUTION is used to identify unsafe practices which may result in minor personal injury or product and property damage.
+- 1. DANGER identifies the most serious hazards which will result in severe personal injury or death. - 2.
+WARNING signifies hazards that could result in personal injury or death. - 3.
+CAUTION is used to identify unsafe practices which could result in minor personal injury or product and property damage.